Grizzlies beat Pelicans 115-110, secure play-in spot - WHIZ News

 Pelicans: Adams is dealing with what amounts to turf toe, Williamson has a fractured left ring finger, Ingram is suffering from a left ankle sprain and Hart is recovering from left thumb surgery. … Seven of New Orleans’ previous 10 games were decided by five points are less, including the previous two by two points.

-Grizzlies: G Grayson Allen sat out his third game with left abdominal soreness. … Had lost five straight to the Pelicans. … Had 10 blocks in the first half, their most in a half since 10 against Utah in 2010. … Memphis played its first game of a back-to-back, the team’s 10th of the season.
+Grizzlies: G Grayson Allen sat out his third game with left abdominal soreness. … Had lost five straight to the Pelicans. … Had 10 blocks in the first half, their most in a half since 10 against Utah in 2010.
+Ended the night with 19 blocks, tying the franchise record. … Memphis played its first game of a back-to-back, the team’s 10th of the season.
 After a day off comes another back-to-back against the Sacramento Kings.

 PRAYERS FOR OFFICIAL